eweissm/Rocket-Neural-Network-Optimized-Control/ProblemFormulation.md

 ## State:

-The current state, X, The rocket is made of the location of the rocket in relation to the target landing site (d_x and d_y), the current velocity of the rocket (v_x and v_y), and the rocket's angle (theta).
+The current state, X, of the rocket is made of the location of the rocket in relation to the target landing site (d_x and d_y), the current velocity of the rocket (v_x and v_y), and the rocket's angle (theta).

 $$X = [d_x, v_x, d_y, v_y, \theta]^T$$